interledger/web-monetization-projects/README.md

 ## Development Process

-Ultimately we want `main` branch to be in a 'good' state at all times, with good test coverage so we can practice CD.
+Ultimately we want `main` branch to be in a 'good' state at all times, with good test coverage, so we can practice CD, pushing the extensions to dev channels.

+Currently, we mostly rely on puppeteer tests which don't cover all the test scenarios.
-However, currently there are known bugs, very little automated tests and the code will need some restructuring to get to that point.
-So until that time, **we must do manual testing before release**, as it's too much of an impediment to run through the full manual release checklist on each PR/commit.
+Therefore, **we must do manual testing before release**, as it's too much of an impediment to run through the full manual release checklist on each PR/commit.

-Till then:
+It's a good practice to do manual testing, as often bugs can be found with fresh eyes, if one is carefully going through the steps.
+Also, doing so helps to keep the various features freshly in mind, so when adding new features or fixing old ones, mistakes can be avoided.

+So:

-- **do not assume main branch is in a good state** !
+- **do not assume the main branch is in a good state** !
   - Go through the release [release checklist](packages/coil-extension/docs/release-checklist.md) carefully!

 ## Setting up dev environment